dom-astro/dim-input/README.md

 # dim-input
-QLik Sense Extension - Basic input to search in dimensions with wildcards
+A QLik Sense extension that provided a basic input to search in dimensions with wildcards

+# Choose your dimesion

+# Research your keywords